thepalbi/codeql/constraintsolving/Readme.md

 `python3 -m pip install -r requirements.txt`

-Then try `python3 -m pip gurobipy`.
-In OSX you may need to install `girubi` support for python manualy  executing this command:
+Then try `python3 -m pip gurobipy` to install python support for the gurobi solver.

-`python3 /Library/gurobiXXX/mac64/setup.py install` where `XXX` is the version installed in your computer.
+In OSX you may need to install `girubi` support for python manualy by executing this command: `python3 /Library/gurobiXXX/mac64/setup.py install`, where `XXX` is the version installed in your computer.

 ### Downloading databases from LGTM